 Disclaimer: This article may link to products and services from one or more of ExpatDen’s partners.
 We may receive compensation when you click on those links.
 Although this may influence how they appear in this article, we try our best to ensure that our readers get access to the best possible products and services in their situations.

-The main benefit of a Wise Multi Currency Account is that you can receive money in various currencies without having to open bank accounts in those countries.
+With it, you can receive money in various currencies without having to open a local bank account.

 - What is Wise Multi Currency Account?